nim-lang/nif/doc/nim-gear2.md

 Expansions
 ----------

-nim-sem stores the AST after template and macro expansion.
+gear2 stores the AST after template and macro expansion.
 This would not allow for the operation "find all usages of template `>=`".
-To compensate for this use case nim-sem has a special section called `expansions` within `impl` that lists every usage/callsite of a template or macro.
+To compensate for this use case gear2 has a special section called `expansions` within `impl` that lists every usage/callsite of a template or macro.